httpwg/http-extensions/draft-ietf-httpbis-priority.md

 signal the intended priority to the client by including the Priority field in a PUSH_PROMISE or HEADERS frame.

-# Scheduling and the CONNECT Method

-When a request stream carries the CONNECT method, the scheduling guidance in this document applies to the DATA frames that carry either HTTP content or payload related to the established TCP connection.

 ## Intermediaries with Multiple Backend Connections

 An intermediary serving an HTTP connection might split requests over multiple